In the Pipeline and Under Study

-James R. Marshall, PhD, Senior Vice President for Cancer Prevention and Population Sciences and a co-author of the MEAL study, says dietary change can be an important tool for prostate cancer patients on active surveillance, giving them a way to actively decrease their risk of ever needing treatment for their prostate cancer.
+James R. Marshall, PhD, Distinguished Member Emeritus and a co-author of the MEAL study, says dietary change can be an important tool for prostate cancer patients on active surveillance, giving them a way to actively decrease their risk of ever needing treatment for their prostate cancer.

 North Carolina-Louisiana Prostate Cancer Project (PCaP)

 The North Carolina-Louisiana Prostate Cancer Project (PCaP) is the largest study ever conducted to identify the causes of racial differences in prostate cancer mortality.
 African American men are 50 percent more likely than Caucasian men to be diagnosed with prostate cancer, and 2 - 3 times more likely to die from the disease.
 Funded with a $14 million grant from the U.S. Department of Defense, the seven-year project combined the forces of 13 institutions nationwide, led by James L. Mohler, MD, Chair of Urology.
 To determine whether the racial differences in mortality rates are due to biological or health care differences, study volunteers are providing personal information and biological samples that may contain the clues researchers need to close this gap.
 More than 2,000 men were enrolled and research continues with nine additional grants funded thus far.